2023 Half Moon Bay shootings: Shootings

 At 2:22 p.m.
 PST (UTC-8), first responders were notified of a shooting at Mountain Mushroom Farm located in Half Moon Bay.
 Upon arriving at the farm, they discovered four deceased individuals with gunshot wounds.
 A fifth victim who survived was airlifted by helicopter to Stanford University Medical Center near Palo Alto, with life-threatening injuries.
 As responders were arriving at the scene, the gunman drove 2 mi away to Concord Farms in a maroon SUV, where he fatally shot three more people.
 Some of the victims were his coworkers.
 Several children were also present at that shooting scene, but they were left unharmed.

 At approximately 4:40 p.m., the suspect, Chunli Zhao, who was a resident and worker at the first farm, was found in his vehicle in the parking lot of the San Mateo County Sheriff's Office substation at 557 Kelly Avenue in downtown Half Moon Bay.
 He was taken into custody without incident and the weapon used, a Glock-17 semiautomatic pistol, was located inside his vehicle.

 Victims

 The victims were identified as Yetao Bing, 43; Qizhong Cheng, 66; Zhishen Liu, 73; Jingzhi Lu, 64; Marciano Martinez Jimenez, 50; Jose Romero Perez, 38; and Aixiang Zhang, 74.
 Five of them were Chinese citizens according to China's consulate in San Francisco, which strongly condemned the violence.
+The other two were Mexican nationals.

 The wounded victim was 23-year-old Pedro Felix Romero Perez, a younger brother of Jose, who was among the dead in the rampage.
 Pedro was shot five times; he was shot once in the hip, once in the back, once in the elbow, and twice in the stomach.